UModeler/UModeler.github.io/_sources/HotspotTexturing.rst.txt

 Introduction
 ===============

-``Hotspot texturing`` is a feature that makes UV unwrap easier and faster.
-If you define UV layouts using the hotspot layout editor, UVs of each polygon can be placed according to the predefined layouts automatically.
+``Hotspot Texturing`` is a new feature added to the toolkit that makes UV unwrapping easier and faster.
+When you define UV layouts using the hotspot layout editor, UVs of each polygon can be placed according to the predefined layouts automatically.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------